timothy-barry/GENETHOFF/README.md

 ################################################
 ## Off targets calling
 tolerate_bulges: "TRUE"           # whether to include gaps in the gRNA alignment (this will change the gap penalty during SW pairwise alignment)
 max_edits_crRNA: 6                # filter clusters with less or equal than n edits in the crRNA sequence (edits = substitutions + INDELs)
 ISbinWindow: 100                  # insertion sites closer than 'ISbinWindow' will be clustered together
-minReadsPerUMI: 0               # 0 to keep all UMIs, otherwise min number of reads per UMIs
+minReadsPerUMI: 4                 # Min number of reads per UMIs (>=)
-minUMIPerIS: 0                  # 0 to keep all IS, otherwise min number of UMI per IS
+minUMIPerIS: 4                      # Min number of UMI per IS (>=)
 slopSize: 50                      # window size (bp) around IS (both directions) to identify gRNA sequence (ie 50bp = -50bp to +50bp)
+min_predicted_distance: 100       # distance between cut site and predicted cut site to consider as predicted
 ################################################
 ```